ElectricxYT/ElectricxYT/README.md

 ## Objective

-My goal is to join a Security Operations Center (SOC) as a Tier 1 Analyst and gain hands-on experience as a cybersecurity professional.
-I'll accomplish this by starting with IT to gain the necessary fundamental knowledge/experience to succeed in cybersecurity and getting a diverse Computer Science education (Softwarre engineering, 3D modeling, Full Stack, etc).
+My goal is to gain a diverse Computer Science education and expand my skillset by learning software development/engineering, 3D Modeling, Networking, cybersecurity, and more.
+I am working towards eventually joining a Security Operations Center (SOC) as a Tier 1 Analyst and gaining hands-on experience as a cybersecurity professional.
+I'll accomplish this by starting with IT to gain the necessary fundamental knowledge/experience to succeed in cybersecurity and acquiring an internship.

 ## Projects